logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

 { "docker.container.name": "system-logs" }
 ```

-Those logs will be filtered
+Those logs are only filtered
-only if we set **Field** to `docker.container.name`
+if we set **Field** to `docker.container.name`
 and **Value** to `system-logs`.

 If we set **Value** to anything else—such as `system`—those logs
-won't be filtered.
+are not filtered.

 ##### Confirm and save

-Before saving, it's important to know that all logs that meet
+Before saving, it's important to know that all the logs that meet
 your filter criteria will be dropped.

 If you have [Archiving]({{site.baseurl}}/user-guide/archive-and-restore/configure-archiving.html) enabled,